Autofat Cells for Acne Scar

 • Liposuction – extraction of a small amount of adipose fat from the donor area- usually the side of the lower abdomen

 • Processing or purification – decanting and processing of the extracted fat Cells.
-Often a blood sample is removed at the same time, processed, and the PRP or platelet rich plasma mixed with the cells prior to re injection.
+Often a blood sample is removed at the same time, processed, and the platelet rich plasma mixed with the cells prior to re injection.

 • Fat call step of grafting involves extraction of fat cells (lipocytes) and special cells from the donor area by employing standardized liposuction methods.
 Manual techniques are the preferred choice of method, in which, thin liposuction cannulas are inserted through the small holes to extract fat from the donor site.
 Ultrasonic or laser liposuction should be avoided as it can potentially destroy the lipocytes.

-Finally, the purified fat/stem cells are re-injected in small droplets into the subcutaneous tissues of recipient areas that need reconstruction/treatment.
+Finally, the purified fat cells are re-injected in small droplets into the subcutaneous tissues of recipient areas that need reconstruction/treatment.
 In this way, adequate blood supply to the transplanted cells and their survival (post-procedural) can be ensured.

 The amount of injectable fat/special cells is generally measured in cc’s which varies from one patient to another, depending on patient’s requirement and the recipient site.